ZYMNZ/WebDev/README.md

-# NOTE this repo will be updated frequently!
+# NOTE this will be updated frequently!

 ## Technologies learned🛠️ <br>
 ### HTML <br>